bojanpopic/developer.joomlatools.com/framework/plugins.md

 }
 ```

-That's 14 opportunities for a developer to augment the extension treatment of the `Bar` entity  in exactly the way they choose; **and that's for just one entity type**.
+That's 22 distinct opportunities for a developer to augment the extension treatment of the `Bar` entity in exactly the way they choose; **and that's for just one entity type**.
-If the extension were to have another entity called `Foo`, then there are 14 more.
+If the extension were to have another entity called `Foo`, then there are 22 more.

+> **Tip:** There are four more actions mixed into a controller's interface by default via the [Editable behavior](https://github.com/nooku/nooku-framework/blob/master/code/libraries/koowa/components/com_koowa/controller/behavior/editable.php#L16),
+and thus 8 more opportunities.

-> **Tip:** There are two more exposed for the component's [Dispatcher](#dispatcher), and could be more for [Modules](#modules).
+> **Next Tip:** There are even more exposed for the component's [Dispatcher](#dispatcher)

 ## How does it work?

-All objects in the Framework that provide this access through the Plugin API have the same architectural characteristic.
+All objects in the Framework that provide this access through the Events API have the same architectural characteristic.
 Their main
 action methods get funnelled through a singular 'executing' method and thus centralizes the execution strategy of their respective class.

 That method is rarely used directly from outside of an object, but is exposed via the magic `__call()` method.
 It also